Allyooop/tern/readme.md

 An Arctic Tern is a bird.

 The Arctic Tern is a member of a very exclusive animal club, it can be found at different times at both poles.

+## things to install

+Bootstrap for styling
+Active Admin for backend panel
+Bootsy for Editor/Frontend panel